jyxia/JXVimeo/README.md

 ## JXVimeo Player
 * `player.js` is a UMD module.
 A library can be universally reused.
 It is a `jQuery widget`-like development.
+* The `player` instance is an self-contained HTML component (widget).
+All you need to do is to create a `player` instance and insert it inside the HTML document (e.g. inside a `div` tag).
 * Support all features of current Vimeo player (mainly play/pause and the progress bar).
 * Written in [Airbnb JavaScript](https://github.com/airbnb/javascript) style
   * Use `jshint` to setup the rules.